AidanRuck/AdventOfCode2025/Day5/ReadME.md

 - Removes text parsing such that VHDL can process it autonomously

 The mentioned Python script can be found labelled as `convertToMem.py` in this folder.
 To run the script, use the following command: `python convertToMem.py <input.txt> <output.mem` in a terminal at the same location as your input file.

+### High-Level Ideas (RTL Design)

+My DUT:
+1. Reads the Number of Ranges
+2. Stores the ranges as (start/end) pairs
+3. Reads the Number of Indexes
+4. For each ID
+   - Check it against all ranges
+   - If it is in a range, it is fresh

+Ranges stored using arrays `rangeLow(i)` and `rangeHigh(i)`.

+Maximum Number of Ranges represented by a generic, `gMaxRanges`.

+My design functions off of a simple FSM with States:
+- sReadNR: Read Number of Ranges
+- sReadRangeStart: Read the start of a range
+- sReadRangeEnd: Read the end of a range and store it
+- sReadNI: Read the Number of IDs
+- sReadID: Read one ingredient ID
+- sScan: Scan all of the stored Ranges for the given ID
+- sFinish: Mark as complete and output the final result

+This generates a few different outputs:
+- freshValid: This pulses when a fresh ID is detected
+- freshID: The ID that is detected when freshValid goes to 1
+- freshCount: The total number of fresh IDs that have been counted
+- done: This stays high when all values have been processed
+- countValid: One pulse when the final count is valid

+### Testbench Design

+This testbench file:
+- Uses `textio` to load the .mem file into a simulated ROM array
+- Drives the clock and reset signals
+- Connects the ROM model to the DUT interface
+- Prints the IDs and final count when done

+To ensure that the simulator can see the .mem file in Vivado (or alternative software):
+- Add it as a Simulation Source (if using Vivado)
+- Or: Place it in the simulation run directory that xSim will use

+### Issues and Fixes (cont.)

+Origally, countValid stayed high forever when sFinish was triggered, so the monitor continuously printed that it was done every clock cycle.
+This made it such that the final count was burried when extra padding time had been given for the simulation to complete.

+To combat this issue, I updated it that once the state triggered, and it verified that it was done, I ensured that it never kept cycling, only triggering the finished state once.

+There are also negative "Fresh ID Found: " prints which are caused by printing the low 32 bits as a signed integer (instead of unsigned as they're stored) which causes values above 2^31 to be negative.
+Though this did not impact functionality (as I still got the correct answer output), I theorized that this could be fixed by displaying them as hex, or changing them to be stored as unsigned variables.

+### How to Run

+1. Convert the AoC input to a .mem file as outlined above
+2. Open Vivado (or similar software)
+3. Add `freshFilter.vhd` as a Design Source
+4. Add `tb_freshFilter.vhd` as a Simulation Source
+5. Add `day5input.mem` (or equivalent file) under Simulation Source (if doing it this way)
+6. Run a Behavioral Simulation
+7. Outputs can be seen in the transcript / log via `freshCount`, `freshValid`, `done,` and `freshID`.

+## Moving to Part Two in VHDL

+As above, Part Two ignores the list of IDs and instead asks for the unique IDs covered by all ranges (inclusive).